eitanyaffe/hpipe/README.md

 * `CUTTER_TITLE`: The restriction enzyme used.
 * `CUTTER_SITE`: The cutter site.
 * `REMOVE_HUMAN`: [T|F] Should remove human reads using Deconseq.

+See the file user_vars for more parameters and their description.

 ### Output